-“Don’t let ambition get ahead of opportunity” and other words of wisdom that make sense this year, too
+“Don’t let ambition get ahead of opportunity” and other words of wisdom that make sense this year

-For us members of the workforce, taking the New Year head-on entails some form of introspection.
+For members of the workforce, taking the New Year head-on always entails some form of introspection; that’s whether or not we see the New Year as a construct.
 We take mental notes of last year’s blunders we swear to learn from.
-If feeling brave and a little ambitious, we set our sights on new ventures.
-Starry-eyed, we brim with excitement over a crisp list of career goals 2.0.
+If feeling a little ambitious, we set our sights on entirely new ventures.
+We brim with excitement over a crisp list of career goals 2.0.

-Still fresh in our memories though are the events from 2020.
-It’s no fun recounting how this dumpster fire of a year disrupted work plans, work relationships and work life in general.
-But coming out the other side, there’s no denying that last year scared us (maybe even scarred us) into looking carefully, critically into and beyond our careers like our lives depended on it.
-Because for some of us, it did.
+Still fresh in our memories, though, are the events from the start of the pandemic leading up to today.
+It’s no fun recounting how the dumpster fire of a year that was 2020 set off the beginning of disrupted work plans, work relationships and work life, in general.
+But coming out the other side, there’s no denying that the last few years have scared us (maybe even scarred us) into looking carefully, critically into and beyond our careers like our lives depended on it.
+(Because for some of us, it did.)

-Weeding out what works from what doesn’t, what’s fluff from what’s realistic, we checked in with working Millennials to ask about career advice they’re glad they took in 2020.
+Weeding out what works from what doesn’t, what’s fluff from what’s realistic, we checked in with working Millennials to ask about career advice they’re glad they’ve taken.